 Who Must Carry Insurance

-The Tennessee Workers’ Compensation Act requires certain employers to provide workers’ compensation insurance benefits.
+The Tennessee Workers’ Compensation Law requires certain employers to provide workers’ compensation insurance benefits.
 Two equally important objectives are reached when this occurs.

 - First, a worker suffering an on-the-job injury or illness will be better able to receive the medical treatment and wage replacement benefits they are entitled to under the law.